A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Future Directions

 \subsection{Label-efficient Learning Algorithms}

-Label-efficient learning has been rapidly evolving along different direction in data augmentation in Section~\ref{sec:data_aug}, domain transfer learning in Section~\ref{sec.domain_transfer}, weakly-supervised learning in Section~\ref{sec.weakly}, and pretrained foundation models in Section~\ref{sec.pretraining}.
-Nevertheless, research in these areas remains limited as witnessed by the very few papers as reviewed in this survey as well as the very low performance in various benchmarks as listed in the appendix.
-At the other end, these gaps also pose great opportunities for future exploration, by either adapting relevant methods for other modalities or developing novel techniques tailored for point clouds.
-We expect more related studies in this emerging and very promising research field.
+Label-efficient learning has been rapidly evolving along different directions in data augmentation in Sec. \ref{sec:data_aug}, domain transfer learning in Sec. \ref{sec.domain_transfer}, weakly-supervised learning in Sec. \ref{sec.weakly}, and pretrained foundation models in Sec. \ref{sec.pretraining}.
+Nevertheless, research in these areas remains limited as witnessed by the very few papers reviewed in this survey as well as the very low performance in various label-efficient learning benchmarks as listed in Sec. \ref{sec.benchmarks}.
+At the other end, these gaps also pose great opportunities for future exploration.
+The subsequent part of this section discusses several potential avenues for future exploration.

+\textbf{Data augmentation} for point cloud recognition could be further explored from four perspectives.
+The first is to design synthesis networks that can generate extensive and diverse point clouds that can help learn the underlying 3D structure.
+The second is to design dynamic and adaptive augmentation techniques that allow adjusting the level and type of augmentation according to the model performance and complexity of input data.
+It can also help better focus on challenging samples, thereby improving the model's robustness.
+The third is to design task-specific augmentation that is tailored to specific 3D perception and recognition tasks.
+The fourth is to design physics-aware augmentation that ensures good alignment between the augmented samples and the physical plausibility of 3D sensors.

+\textbf{Domain transfer learning} can be investigated from several perspectives.
+The first is to develop \textit{model-agnostic} transfer algorithms since point cloud recognition is rapidly evolving with numerous newly proposed deep architectures.
+Such algorithms accommodate diverse deep 3D frameworks and facilitate fair evaluations across different backbones as well.
+The second is semi-supervised domain transfer including semi-supervised domain adaptation (SSDA) and semi-supervised domain generalization (SSDG)~\cite{zhou2022domain}.
+Compared to UDA, SSDA allows accessing a limited number of target annotations for better adaptation in low annotating costs, while in SSDG, only partial source training data are labelled with much reduced annotation budget, both leading to more realistic and practical settings.
+The third, as illustrated in Sec. \ref{subsec.performance}, is maintaining consistency in training and inference, which is essential for fair benchmarking in domain adaptation and generalization, given the substantial impact that variations in backbone models and hyperparameters could have on performance.

+Future research and applications of domain transfer learning could also benefit from incremental learning and online adaptation, which aim to adapt 3D point cloud recognition models toward new domains as relevant data emerges.
+The online adaptation can also facilitate continuous knowledge updates without retraining on the entire dataset.
+In addition, addressing the \textit{Sim-to-Real Transfer} gap is essential for real-world applications, requiring techniques that can effectively transfer knowledge from synthetic to real-world point clouds.
+Furthermore, \textit{multi-modal fusion} incorporates information from diverse modalities such as RGB images, depth maps, sensor data, etc., enhancing the robustness and generalization of point cloud recognition models across domains.
+Lastly, multi-domain adaptation/generalization maximizes the use of existing data sources for learning robust 3D representations against various perturbations.